Ads keep this website free for you.

 Choose 3 Years for Starting CPP

 The calculator also calculates the present value (PV) of the pension to be received up to a certain age, based on an estimated rate of return which you input.
 The PV is the amount that would have to be invested at the earliest time in the table of results, in order to provide the future cashflows shown in the results.
-The present value shown in each column of the calculator is the amount that would have to be invested at the beginning of the first year, in order to have the annual CPP amount at the end of each year.
+The present value shown in each column of the calculator is the amount that would have to be invested at the beginning of the first year (the earliest age input by you), in order to have the annual CPP amount at the end of each year.
 This is simplifying the calculation, as the cashflows will actually be received monthly, but since this is done with all scenarios being compared, it shouldn't cause a problem.

-Tax Tip: This is a very personal decision, and must be tailored to your individual financial situation.
+Tax Tip: When to start your CPP retirement pension is a very personal decision, and must be tailored to your individual financial situation.

 Printing the Calculator Results